magentabusiness/magentabusiness.github.io/_includes/docs/tutorials/telemetry-delta-calculation.md

 - In the "**Details**" tab of the device view, click the "**Check connectivity**" button and copy the generated telemetry publishing command.
 - Go to the "**Latest telemetry**" tab to monitor incoming data in real time.
-- Execute the copied command in the **Terminal** to send telemetry to ThingsBoard on behalf of the device.
+- Execute the copied command in the **Terminal** to send telemetry to IoT Hub on behalf of the device.

 You will see two telemetry data keys: the **temperature** key with a value of **25**, and the **deltaTemperature** key — the result of processing the temperature value using the calculated field function.
-Its value is **0** because, so far, only a single telemetry value has been sent to ThingsBoard.
+Its value is **0** because, so far, only a single telemetry value has been sent to IoT Hub.

 - Send another temperature value, for example, **32**.
 The **deltaTemperature** value should now be **7**, which matches the [condition for triggering the alarm](#create-alarm-rule).